How to use wine corks in your garden – 7 ways to reuse the sustainable material

 4. Elevate pots and containers

-"A simple but very effective way to raise your plant pots off the ground and improve drainage is to pop some wine corks underneath the pots or planters," agrees Fiona.
-"You don’t have to glue the corks on, just place them on their side underneath the plant pots, one for each corner and you have instant, free pot feet."
+Placing wine cork under pots and planters is a simple but very effective way to raise your them off the ground and improve drainage.
+There's no need to affix the corks to the pots; just place them flat side down underneath the plant pots, one for each corner, and you have instant, free pot feet.

 Although the corks are rounded the weight of the pot and the balance of where you equally position the feet will provide a safe and stable base.